Azure/PyRIT/doc/code/attacks/0_attack.md

 ![flow chart showing the architecture of pyrit attacks](pyrit_attack_architecture.png)

 To execute an Attack, one generally follows this pattern:
-1. Create an **attack context** containing state information
+1. Create an **attack context** containing state information (i.e. attack objective, memory labels, prepended conversations, seed prompts)
-2. Initialize an **attack strategy**
+2. Initialize an **attack strategy** (with optional converter and scorer configurations)
 3. **Execute** the strategy with the context
 4. Recieve and process the **attack result**

-Each attack implements a lifecycle with distinct phases (all abstract methods), and the base [`AttackStrategy`](pyrit/attacks/base/attack_strategy.py) class provides a non-abstract `execute_async()` method that enforces this lifecycle:
+Each attack implements a lifecycle with distinct phases (all abstract methods), and the base `AttackStrategy` class provides a non-abstract `execute_async()` method that enforces this lifecycle:
 * `_validate_context`: Validates the context of the attack
 * `_setup_async`: Prepare the attack (initialize state)
 * `_perform_attack_async`: Execute the core attack logic
 * `_teardown_async`: Clean up resources and finalize the attack

 This implementation enforces a consistent execution flow across all strategies:
 1. It guarantees that setup is always performed before the attack begins
 2. It ensures the attack logic is only executed if setup succeeds
 3. It guarantees teardown is always executed, even if errors occur, through the use of a finally block
 4. It provides centralized error handling and logging

 The following documentation will illustrate the different kinds of attacks within PyRIT.
 Some simply send prompts and run them through converters.
 Others instantiate more complicated attack techniques, like PAIR, TAP, and Crescendo.